About the FORUM

 The first thing to explain is that our awards are different from most others: for our awards by research, companies do not submit nominations.
 The winners are identified by in-depth research and any publicly traded company is eligible to be considered.
 This survey is the only one of its kind to go directly to the investment community, canvassing the opinions of the people who matter to you most.

-IR Impact has been building investment community databases over the past 35 years.
+IR Impact has been building investment community databases for more than 35 years.
 As part of the updating process, listed companies are contacted every year for details of the professionals who currently cover their stock.
-IR Magazine then conducts an electronic survey of buy-side and sell-side analysts and portfolio managers.
-Each survey respondent is asked to nominate and rank up to five companies in a host of different research categories, from best IRO to best reporting.

-The winners are announced at our awards ceremony, which is attended by the leading lights of the Asian investor relations community.
+And finally… the winners are announced live at our awards ceremony, which is attended by the leading lights of the Asian investor relations community.

 FAQs +